Vexatious litigation: California

 The threshold for "repeated" frivolous motions or litigations is quite high.
-"While there is no bright line rule as to what constitutes 'repeatedly', most cases affirming the vexatious litigant designation involve situations where litigants have filed dozens of motions either during the pendency of an action or relating to the same judgment."
+“Most cases affirming the vexatious litigant designation involve situations where litigants have filed dozens of motions either during the pendency of an action or relating to the same judgment."
+Evidence that a litigant is a frequent plaintiff or defendant alone is insufficient to support a vexatious litigant designation.

 Repeated motions must be "so devoid of merit and be so frivolous that they can be described as a flagrant abuse of the system, have no reasonable probability of success, lack reasonable or probable cause or excuse, and are clearly meant to abuse the processes of the courts and to harass the adverse party than other litigants."
-Evidence that a litigant is a frequent plaintiff or defendant alone is insufficient to support a vexatious litigant designation.
-The moving party, in addition to demonstrating that the plaintiff is vexatious, must make an affirmative showing based on evidence that the case has little chance of prevailing on the merits.
-If the plaintiff is so determined, a bond may be required, and if the bond requirement is not met within a specified time period, a judgment of dismissal is ordered.
-A finding of vexatiousness is not an appealable order, but a dismissal for failure to post a bond requirement based on a judgment of vexatiousness is appealable.
+The moving party, in addition to demonstrating that the plaintiff is vexatious, must show that the case has little chance of prevailing on the merits.
+If the plaintiff is so determined, a bond may be required, and if the plaintiff does not meet the bond requirement, the case is dismissed.

 Habeas petitions do not count towards vexatious litigant determination.
-Vexatiousness in Probate Actions have a lower standard.
+Vexatiousness in probate actions have a lower standard.